After 10 long years, our family has joined the double comma club! We are now millionaires!

 Luckily enough, the stock market had a lovely BOOM over the next 7-ish years.
-Compound interest, combined with my maxed out contributions and employers matches, helped my 401k balance to soar over $100,000 in less than 5 years.
+Compound interest, combined with my maxed-out contributions and employer's matches, helped my 401k balance to soar over $100,000 in less than 5 years.
 A far cry from millionaire status, but we knew time and compound interest would take care of the rest.

 Here is my 401k balance each year that I contributed:

 I took advantage of low-cost index funds that were available to keep my fee expenses low and my diversification broad.
-I had learned about the importance and simplicity of index fund investing and diversification from great books like:
+I learned about the importance and simplicity of index fund investing and diversification from great books like:

 These books and the gurus behind them helped me realize that investing does not have to be complicated.
 It’s something you can do yourself if you have the interest and determination to stick out the highs and lows of the market.

 Another INCREDIBLY GENEROUS perk from my employer at the time was an ESOP program.
-The ESOP (or Employee Stock Ownership Program) provided employees with 15% of our annual compensation in company stock.
+The ESOP (or Employee Stock Ownership Program) provided employees with 15% of their annual compensation in company stock.
 And since our company stock price averaged a 20% growth over the years I was there, we were able to add a nice chunk of change to our overall net worth!

 5. Invest in Tax-Advantaged Retirement Options